rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-limitations.md

 ### RackConnect v3.0

 - Not all of the Rackspace public cloud products are compatible with RackConnect v3.0 cloud servers.
-To verify which offerings are supported, see <a href="/how-to/rackconnect-v30-compatibility">RackConnect v3.0 compatibility</a>.
+To verify which offerings are supported, see [RackConnect v3.0 compatibility](/how-to/rackconnect-v30-compatibility).

-- QoS: Traffic that traverses across your RackConnect v3.0 link between your cloud and dedicated environments is now bandwidth limited by Quality of Service (QoS) policies.
+- Traffic that traverses across the RackConnect v3.0 link between your cloud and dedicated environments is now bandwidth-limited by Quality of Service (QoS) policies.
 By default, these QoS policies are set to limit bandwidth throughput to 100 Mbps (megabits per second), but with Rackspace approval, they may be increased.
-If you have need for more than 100 Mbps of bandwidth, <a href="/how-to/support">contact us</a> for details on potential one-off solutions.
+If you have need for more than 100 Mbps of bandwidth, [contact us](/how-to/support) for details about potential one-off solutions.

-- As with RackConnect v2.0, RackConnect v3.0 bandwidth might be limited by the capabilities of the Cloud Servers flavors that you are running, your network device's capabilities, and your dedicated server's capabilities.
+- As with RackConnect v2.0, RackConnect v3.0 bandwidth might be limited by the capabilities of the cloud servers flavors that you are running, your network device's capabilities, and your dedicated server's capabilities.

 - The default setting for RackConnect v3.0 access between cloud and dedicated network segments is to restrict all communication.
 During the RackConnect v3.0 implementation process and afterwards, you can provide us with details on how you want the access between your network segments configured.
-Alternatively, you can also setup any necessary firewall rules on your own by using the Firewall Manager feature available in the <a href="https://my.rackspace.com/">MyRackspace portal</a>.
+Alternatively, you can also setup any necessary firewall rules on your own by using the Firewall Manager feature available in the [MyRackspace portal](https://my.rackspace.com/).

 - Your devices must be deployed in a region supported by RackConnect v3.0.
 The regions supported, as of October 2014, are DFW, IAD, ORD, LON, HKG, and SYD.